Special routes of U.S. Route 61: Baton Rouge business loop

-St. Francisville, Louisiana
+St. Francisville business loop

-U.S. Highway 61 Business (US 61 Bus.) ran 10.73 mi through St. Francisville, a town in West Feliciana Parish, Louisiana.
+U.S. Route 61 Business (US 61 Bus.) ran 10.73 mi through St. Francisville, a town in West Feliciana Parish, Louisiana.
 The route followed a portion of former US 61 that was bypassed by the current alignment around 1959.
 Like several other special routes in Louisiana, the designation was unofficial, not recognized by AASHTO or printed on the official state highway maps.
 It was signed along portions of LA 3057 (Commerce Street) and LA 10 (Jackson Road).
 Signage was removed around 2013 when new highway markers were installed following the widening of mainline US 61 to four lanes and a change in several highway designations in the area.